How to Obtain U.S. Permanent Residence / Green Card

 1. Family based petitions

 Family based green card/residency petitions involve a US Citizen or Legal Permanent resident applying for immediate family members.
-For example a US Legal Permanent Resident can apply for a spouse or any unmarried child.
+For example a US Legal Permanent Resident can apply for a spouse (including same-sex spouses) or any unmarried child.
 On the other hand a US Citizen, can apply for a spouse, a child (single or married), a parent or even a brother or a sister.

 2. Business or employment based petitions